**updated February 2022**

 Faith Christian School-Small, non-denominational Christian education for grades K-12.

-Rochester Arts and Sciences Academy– RASA provides the International Baccalaureate Primary Years Programme (IB PYP) for preschool (age 3) through 5th grade.
+Rochester Arts and Sciences Academy– RASA provides the International Baccalaureate Primary Years Programme (IB PYP) for preschool (age 3) through 6th grade (grades 7th and 8th will be added in 2023 and 2024).
 IB schools aim to develop inquiring, knowledgeable, and caring young people who are motivated to succeed.